 One of the best ways to prevent false domestic violence allegations is to avoid getting into potentially volatile situations, especially those that could escalate into a fight.

 Try to remain calm and avoid profanity or derogatory terms against your partner.
 If you can’t come to a compromise in a disagreement, try to walk away from the situation until both of you are calmer.

 If you suspect that your partner may accuse you of domestic abuse, begin creating a strong defense for yourself.
 Consider any motivations they may have to accuse you of domestic violence, such as getting better terms in a divorce or primary custody of minor children.

 Or, you may examine whether your partner is vengeful because of perceived slights from you or if they have an underlying mental health concern that could motivate them to make these claims.
 Try to record any erratic behavior or actions just in case you need evidence in court.

 You may be called upon to have character witnesses, such as family members, a babysitter or nanny, co-workers, or neighbors, who can attest to your partner’s treatment and parenting abilities.

 Domestic abuse cases often involve entire families and can be upsetting even for those not immediately affected.
 Notify your family of your concerns and fears about potential false allegations.

 Change all of your passwords to bank accounts, email, and social media.
 Set up two-part verification on all accounts.
 You may also wish to protect your valuables and critical legal documents by moving them into storage, a bank lockbox, or having a trusted friend or family member store valuable possessions.

 Hire a Lawyer

-Your attorney is your advocate in domestic violence charges, and they put your rights and interests first.
+Your domestic violence attorney is your advocate in domestic violence charges, and they put your rights and interests first.
 Be honest with your lawyer.
 They’re required by law to protect your confidentiality, and they can craft the best defense when they are aware of all of the facts — even ones that may not paint you in the best light.